xmindflow/LHUNet/README.md

 ---

-## 🗄️ Datasets, Pre-trained weights, and Visulizations
+## 🗄️ Datasets, Pre-trained weights, and Visualizations

 Our experiments were conducted on four benchmark datasets.
 The pre-processed datasets and pre-trained weights, including the predicted outputs on the test splits, can be downloaded from the table below.